prebid/Prebid.js/dev-docs/how-to-add-a-new-video-bidder-adaptor.md

     // ... other code ...
 }

-module.exports = BidderNameAdapter;
+module.exports = YourBidderAdapter;
 {% endhighlight %}

 ## Step 3: Design your bid params

 Use the `bid.params` object for defining the parameters of your ad request.
-At a minimum, you should include the tag ID and the  site ID.
-You can also include ad sizes, keywords, and other data, such as video bidding information.
+You can include tag ID, site ID, ad size, keywords, and other data, such as video bidding information.

 For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.github.url}}/dev-docs/bidders.html).